gfw-api/fw-contextual-layers/README.md

-# Node Skeleton Microservice
+# FW Context Layer Microservice

-This repository is the node skeleton microservice to create node microservice for WRI API
+This repository includes the forest watcher context layers microservice for the WRI API.

 1. [Getting Started](#getting-started)